suman-vanan/stonks/README.md

 - Since we don't have a UI designer, we'd benefit from a React Native component library that provides UI components that look good out-of-the-box.
 - There's a [few choices](https://blog.logrocket.com/react-native-component-libraries-in-2020/), but I settled on [React Native Paper](https://callstack.github.io/react-native-paper/index.html)

+### Backend

+For backend functionality, I'm using Firebase as a backend-as-a-service (BaaS) platform

+- [Firebase Authentication](https://firebase.google.com/docs/auth) is used to authenticate users via sending an OTP to their mobile numbers
+- [Firebase Realtime Database](https://firebase.google.com/docs/database) is used to persist user data

 ### Testing Strategy

 - React Native docs have a [good overview on testing](https://reactnative.dev/docs/testing-overview)